• Recipes

 Can I use regular non-dairy milk?

 Lite/light coconut milk has a unique amount of fat and liquid, so substituting other milks can get a little tricky.
-If you don't have lite coconut milk, I would reference another recipe that uses the milk you have on hand.
+If you don't have lite coconut milk, choose a rich and creamy non-dairy milk like cashew or soy milk.
+You can also try adding another form of fat to the recipe, such as a scoop of non-dairy yogurt.
+Or if you're fine with oil, add 1-2 tablespoons melted vegan butter.

 I don't have a lemon.
 Can I make regular vegan blueberry pancakes?

 Absolutely!
-Feel free to omit the lemon and lemon juice.
+Feel free to omit the lemon and lemon juice, and add 1 teaspoon apple cider vinegar instead.

 What's the best way to reheat pancakes?